Absence of heating in a uniform Fermi gas created by periodic driving: Numerical model of the flat trap

-We developed a systematic approach to calibrate the effective volume occupied by the gas in the flat trap and extract the Fermi energy.
+We developed a systematic approach to calibrate a numerical model for the flat trap potential.
+Using the numerical model we calculate the Fermi energy and generate a momentum distribution functional used to fit the Raman spectrum (see Fig.~\ref{fig:raman_nk}).
 To this end, we simulate the density in the box trap using a model potential, and fit it to the \textit{in situ} integrated density, measured by absorption imaging.
 For this calibration, we create a spin-polarized gas at the same conditions as in the experiments presented in this paper.
 This is done by first preparing the gas in the flat trap in a spin-balanced configuration as described in the main text.
 Then we apply an adiabatic rapid passage selectively from state $\left|\uparrow\right\rangle$ that drives the atoms from this state to a final $|9/2,+9/2\rangle$ state, leaving state $\left|\downarrow\right\rangle$ untouched.
 The force created by the magnetic gradient, initially working opposite to the gravity for the $\left|\uparrow\right\rangle$ state, flips its sign due to the change in the magnetic number $m_F$ and starts working in the direction of gravity, ripping the atoms from the flat trap through the lower cap wall.
 This procedure removes all of the atoms that were initially in state $\left|\uparrow\right\rangle$ while loosing less than $10\%$ from state $\left|\downarrow\right\rangle$.
 The magnetic field gradient is set to perfectly cancel gravity for state $\left|\downarrow\right\rangle$, making the density homogeneous.

 The next step is taking \textit{in situ} absorption images of the spin-polarized gas (see Fig. \ref{fig:In-situ-density from side}).
 The OD of the gas is too high to image directly.
 To reduce the OD for imaging, we apply a sequence of two rf pulses.
 The first pulse transfers $\approx 90\%$ of the atoms from state $\left|\downarrow\right\rangle$ to state $\left|\uparrow\right\rangle$.
 The second pulse transfers all of the atoms from state $\left|\uparrow\right\rangle$ to state $|9/2,-5/2\rangle$, which is detuned by $92\mathrm{MHz}$ from the optical transition.
 The last pulse ensures that no artifacts are introduced to the imaging due to large atom number in off-resonant states.
 The two pulses are completed within less than $70\mu$s, ensuring the density is unchanged during this procedure.